Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 ### Channel-Specific output

-The Interaction Panel will preview channel-specific output in case this has been configured in output nodes like the Say-Node.
+If configured, the Interaction Panel will preview channel-specific output in an output node like the Say-Node.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/interaction-panel-channel-selection.png" width="80%" />